-A few years ago the team I was consulting with had a reputation problem.
-Let's not beat about the bush, they were failing to delivery the service in a high profile program of work.
-And it was having a serious effect on them, their leaders and their internal clients.
+A few years ago, the team I was consulting with had a reputation problem.
+Let's not beat about the bush, they were failing to deliver their service in a high profile program of work.
+It was having a serious effect on them, their leaders and their internal clients.

-Think of them as an internal consultancy providing a service; a service that was not hitting the mark.
+Think of them as an internal consultancy service; a service that was not hitting the mark.
 Their internal clients were angry, disappointed and frustrated.
-It had all come to a head at one point, not longer after I'd joined the team.
+It had all come to a head at one point, not long after I'd joined the team to lead them.

-After the meeting my boss asked for a debrief on why I did what I did and how he could learn how to do it.
-My peer asked for the same.
-And so too did the client; after all, she was set on giving us an ear full and on reflection had pondered why it went a very different way.
+After the meeting my boss (who was one of the three in the meeting) asked for a debrief on why I did what I did, and how he could learn how to do the same.
+My peer asked for the same insights.
+And so too did the client; after all, she was set on giving us an ear full and on reflection had pondered why it went a very different way!

-And please note: I always, and always, and always give the same caveat - please use communication behaviours for good, not for evil.
+And please note: I always give the same caveat - please use communication behaviours for good, not for evil.

-The meeting is scheduled for 11 am in a tiny pokey room with full length glass running across the walkway.
-It has a ridiculously large table in the room, meaning there is only room for about 4 small stools - a classic case of style over substance.
+The meeting was scheduled for 11 am, in a tiny pokey room with full length glass running across the walkway.
+It had a ridiculously large table in the room, meaning there was only room for about 4 small stools - a classic case of style over substance.

 10:15